emdupre/nha-ml-nimg/_sources/01-data-structures.md

 We also know that neuroimaging data contains a lot of noise that's not blood-oxygen-level dependent (BOLD), such as head motion.
 Since we don't think that these other noise sources are related to neuronal firing, we often need to consider how we can make sure that our analyses are not driven by these noise sources.
-These are all considerations that most machine learning software libraries are not designed to deal with !
+These are all considerations that most machine learning software libraries are not designed to deal with!
 Nilearn therefore plays a crucial role in bringing machine learning concepts to the neuroimaging domain.

 To get a sense of the problem, the quickest method is to just look at some neuroimaging data.
 You may have your own data locally that you'd like to work with.
 Nilearn also provides access to several neuroimaging data sets and atlases (we'll talk about these a bit later).
 These data sets (and atlases) are only accessible because research groups chose to make their collected data publicly available.
-We owe them a huge thank you for this !
+We owe them a huge thank you for this!
 The data set we'll use today was originally collected by [Rebecca Saxe](https://mcgovern.mit.edu/profile/rebecca-saxe/)'s group at MIT and hosted on [OpenNeuro](https://openneuro.org/datasets/ds000228/versions/1.1.0).

 The nilearn team preprocessed the data set with [fMRIPrep](https://fmriprep.readthedocs.io) and downsampled it to a lower resolution,